thmstrmnd/embedded-e8/README.md

 We will also focus on a comprehensive documentation so that majority of the users will easily comprehend the technical aspects.
 This documentation is expected to be updated frequently.

+There will be 2 types of build.
+First, the breadboard version and second, the prototyping PCB version.
+A prototyping PCB is readily available in the market.
+Take note that we will not design nor etch a PCB board.

 ### Bill of Materials
 #### For Breadboard Setup
 1. WeMos D1 Mini | Qty 1 | https://wiki.wemos.cc/products:d1:d1_mini